 7. HR specialist

 HR specialists are well paid, earning about AU$72,372 per year.
 They are responsible for the management of employees as a company resource, including hiring and managing compensation and benefits.
-There are many specialities, but the core certification is about AU$1,500.
+There are many specialties, but the core certification is about AU$1,500.

 8. Vocational nurse

-A licensed vocational nurse earns about AU$50,000 per year and spends about a year obtaining qualifications such as ACLS certificate that can be obtained online.
-LPNs and LVNs provide primary patient care and work closely with RNs and doctors.
+A licensed vocational nurse earns about AU$50,000 per year and spends about a year obtaining qualifications such as ACLS certificates that can be obtained online.
+LPNs and LVNs provide primary patient care and work closely with registered nurses and doctors.

 9. Interpreter or translator

-For students that speak multiple languages, a career as an interpreter or translator as a may be the right choice.
+For students that speak multiple languages, a career as an interpreter or translator may be the right choice.
 Interpreters work with different types of agencies, including the police, a hospital, or in government earning an average of AU$59,737 per year.